-Dr. Tess Remy-Schumacher was born in Cologne, Germany, and has studied with Boris Pergamenschikow, Maria Kliegel, Siegfried Palm, Jacqueline du Pre and William Pleeth.
+Tess Remy-Schumacher, D.M.A., was born in Cologne, Germany, and has studied with Boris Pergamenschikow, Maria Kliegel, Siegfried Palm, Jacqueline du Pre and William Pleeth.
 She received her Artist Diploma at the Musikhochschule Cologne: "Kuenstlerische Reifepruefung".
-As a Fulbright Scholar, she studied with Lynn Harrell in his Piatigorsky class at the University of Southern California and was awarded her Master of Music in Cello Performance.
+As a Fulbright Scholar, she studied with Lynn Harrell in his Piatigorsky class at the University of Southern California, and was awarded her Master of Music in cello performance.
 As “most outstanding graduate of the year for performance, academic excellence and leadership,” she received her Doctor of Musical Arts/Cello Performance at the University of Southern California, Los Angeles, under the supervision of Eleonore Schoenfeld.

 Tess Remy-Schumacher has been a concert soloist for many years performing in Asia, Australia, Europe and the U.S., including the Wigmore Hall in London, Jubilee Hall in Singapore and the Carnegie Recital Hall in New York and Bradley Hall in Chicago.
 In The New York Concert Review, Edith Eisler wrote about her most recent Carnegie Recital Hall performance, “Remy-Schumacher’s technique is disciplined… Her bow control and mastery of the fingerboard are complete; her intonation is excellent.”
 Dr. Remy also performed at the Brisbane Biennial Festival, the Australian Festival of Chamber Music and the Contempofest (Australia), the Weatherfield Music Festival (U.S.) and the Internationaler Klaviersommer (Germany).